Dark triad: Dark tetrad

-Several researchers have suggested that sadism should be considered a fourth dark trait.
+Several researchers have suggested that everyday sadism should be considered a fourth dark trait.
 While sadism is highly correlated with the dark triad, sadism predicts anti-social behavior beyond the dark triad.
 Sadism shares common characteristics with psychopathy and antisocial behavior (lack of empathy, readiness for emotional involvement, inflicting suffering), but sadism distinctively predicts unprovoked aggression separate from psychopathy.
 Furthermore, sadism predicts delinquent behavior separately from the other dark triad traits when evaluating high school students.
 Harmful behavior against living creatures, brutal and destructive amoral dispositions, and criminal recidivism are additionally more prominently predicted by sadism than psychopathic traits.

 Due to its overlap with psychopathy, scholars have questioned its inclusion in the dark tetrad model.
-However, Johnson et al. stated that the results of their research "support sadism’s inclusion within the Dark Tetrad as a unique construct but with some conceptual overlap with psychopathy."
-Though Christian Blotner and others still believe that measures of subclinical sadism and psychopathy still have problems of redundancy.
+However, Johnson et al. stated that the results of their research "support sadism’s inclusion within the Dark Tetrad as a unique construct but with some conceptual overlap with psychopathy".
+Nevertheless, Christian Blötner and others believe that measures of subclinical sadism and psychopathy still have problems of redundancy.

 Studies on how sadists gain pleasure from cruelty to subjects were applied towards testing people who possessed dark triad traits.
 Results showed that only people exhibiting traits of sadism derived a sense of pleasure from acts of cruelty, concluding that sadism encompasses distinctly cruel traits not covered by the rest of the dark triad, therefore deserving of its position within the dark tetrad.

+Dark factor

+Some researchers have proposed the existence of a Dark Factor of Personality, a hypothetical general disposition that underlies a broad range of aversive traits, including the Dark Triad traits and others such as aggression and cheating.
+This factor is a potential explanation for the substantial overlap often observed among the Dark Triad traits.
+However, the Dark Factor of Personality is not fully equivalent to the latent factor that can be extracted from the Dark Triad traits alone using factor analysis.
+This Dark Triad core is also a possible explanation for the overlap between narcissism, Machiavellianism and psychopathy.